- Heidelberg Institute for Geoinformation Technology -

 We live in a geodata age: vast amounts of spatial information are created and updated every day.
 Our services and tools provide means for improved understanding of these heterogeneous Web 2.0 data.
 We utilize spatial data mining and machine learning techniques to analyze, process, enrich, and visualize such data.

-The project of establishing the Heidelberg Institute for Geoinformation Technology (HeiGIT), located at the Institute of Geography, Heidelberg University, is chaired by Prof. Alexander Zipf.
-Our objective is to improve knowledge and technology transfer from the fundamental geoinformatic research to practical applications.
+The objective of HeiGIT gGmbH, the Heidelberg Institute for Geoinformation Technology at Heidelberg University is to improve knowledge and technology transfer from fundamental research in geoinformatics to practical applications.
+Scientific lead is Prof. Alexander Zipf.

-We closely cooperate with the academic staff of the GIScience Research Group, Heidelberg University.
-This cooperation enables us to implement innovative state-of-the-art solutions, incorporating cutting-edge knowledge and technology from both academic research and real-life technology.
-We invite you to benefit from the synergies of research and development, achieving trailblazing results of internationally acclaimed quality.
+We closely cooperate with the GIScience Research Group, Heidelberg University.
+This cooperation enables us to realize innovative state-of-the-art solutions, incorporating cutting-edge knowledge and technology from both academic research and real-life technology.
+We invite you to benefit from the synergies of research and development, achieving forward-looking results of internationally acclaimed quality.